google-research-datasets/LaGOT/data/README.md

 For computing SOT metrics, first unpack lagot_got_sot_format.zip into `$PATH_EVAL`.

+Install and setup pytracking framework (in particular, result location should be set correctly) from [GitHub](https://github.com/visionml/pytracking/tree/master).

-To reproduce the numbers in the paper:
+To reproduce the numbers and plots in the paper:

 ``
-../scripts/
+python scripts/lagot_plots.py
 ``

 ## MOT evaluation on LaGOT